CarlWebster/Citrix-Virtual-Apps-and-Desktops-V3/CVAD_Inventory_V3.txt

 #			Default: 60
 #			Info: Seconds Minimum=10, Maximum=120
 #			Summary: The maximum number of seconds for which a single schedule override query to an autoscale plugin is allowed
-#					 to run before being timed-out and cancelled.
-A cancelled query is treated as though the plugin returned no
+#					 to run before being timed out and canceled.
+A canceled query is treated as though the plugin returned no
-#					 schedule override, thus the next plugin in the sequence for the desktop group (if any) is then queried for
+#					 schedule override; thus the next plugin in the sequence for the desktop group (if any) is then queried for
 #					 a schedule override.
 #		HKLM\Software\Citrix\DesktopServer\MachineCommandQueues\MachineCommandForPingSuppressionSecs
 #			Type: Int